sysops-notes/sysops-notes.github.io/sections/elastic_beanstalk.md

 	* 1 new instance in temp ASG -> if healthy, add remaining
 	* Merge temp asg with previous
 	* Terminate old version in merged ASG
-* `Blue/Green deployment`: Not a "direct feature" of EB
+* `*Blue/Green deployment`: Not a "direct feature" of Elastic Beanstalk

 |                               |       Code deployed      |         Rollback        | Downtime | DNS Change |
 |:-----------------------------:|:------------------------:|:-----------------------:|:--------:|:----------:|